Start Your Mixpanel Journey

 If you call mixpanel.identify(“JohnDoe”) after the first event is triggered, then the distinct_id for the second event switches from the random hash to “JohnDoe”.

 As Mixpanel groups an individual user’s actions by their distinct_id, using mixpanel.identify() will connect a user’s actions as they move across platforms, devices, or delete cookies.
-For example, if John Doe is identified as “JohnDoe” on a web browser, then is later identified as “JohnDoe” on a mobile application, then all of John Doe’s actions will be connected.
+For example, if John Doe is identified as “JohnDoe” on a web browser, then is later identified as “JohnDoe” on a mobile application, then all of John Doe’s actions are connected.

 mixpanel.alias() can be used in addition to mixpanel.identify() to track users on their journey by connecting the distinct_id with a user-determined alias.